Bytes and Bits

 ISBN: 979-8338619353 | Published: September 7, 2024 | Categories: Books, Computers & Technology, Web Development & Design, Programming, JavaScript

-The award-winning author brings years of experience to this Books work, making it essential reading for anyone interested in webgpu or wgsl or graphics or compute or simulation or ai.
+The award-winning author brings a fresh perspective to this Books work, making it a must-have for anyone interested in webgpu or wgsl or graphics or compute or simulation or ai.

 Buy Now on Amazon